yas-39/Unfall-Analyse/README.md

 This Project is about craeting an interactive Dashboard for Road Accident happenned on different Years based on the Road conditions, weather and some other factors using MS Excel.
 # Data set used
 - <a href="https://github.com/yas-39/Unfall-Analyse/blob/main/Road%20Accident%20Data.xlsx">Dataset</a>
+#Process
+Verify data for any missing values or anomalies and sort out the same.
+Make sure the data is consistent and clean with respect to data type, data format and values used.
+Created Pivot tables according to the requirements.
+Merge all Pivot Tables in one Dashboard and apply slicers to make dynamic.

 # Client Requirement
 Accident happened in Year 2021 and 2022
 ## Primary keypoint: